infinite234/ee6470_hw5-hw6-hw7-hw1/hw5/report.md

-# Homework-5: In this homework we will implement the Gaussian blur and testbench modules with TLM 2.0 sockets using bus.
+# Homework-5: In this homework, we will synthesize the kernel function of the Gaussian blur and annotate the timing back to the platform from previous homework and make a comparison of the simulated cycles between splited and non-splited input features.ALSO Showing the resource usage of the synthesized circuits.
 ### _Shivani Singh (309591030)_

 ## Introduction